eamsdev/MiniBlog/src/assets/posts/2_20221229_AWS_Pipeline.md

     - '**/*'
 ```

-This will sync the dist directory with the S3 bucket, using the `--delete` flag to remove any artifacts that are not included in the `dist` directory.
+This will sync the `dist` directory with the S3 bucket, using the `--delete` flag to remove any artifacts that are not included in the `dist` directory.

 To make this work, you will need to give your build step the necessary permissions to sync with your S3 bucket.
-To do this, navigate to the IAM console and add the following role to the role for your build step:
+To do this, navigate to the IAM console and add the following permissions to the IAM Role for your build step:

 ```json
 {